-The Youth Leadership Training starts as a three day training in Malibu, California involving 3-5 different middle schools from vastly differing school settings, cultures and social economic status.
-These students start the weekend as strangers, they finish it as life long friends.
+The Youth Leadership Training programs start as a 3 or 4 day training in Southern California, involving schools, clubs and individuals from vastly differing school settings, cultures, and social economic status.
+These students start the weekend as strangers and finish it as life long friends.

 Experiential learning is a method of learning through doing and feeling.
 When we are told something it has very little chance of sticking.
 When we do something it has a better chance of assimilation.
 When we act on and we feel our own emotions, and those of others, we have the best chance of sustainable outcomes.

-Please allow us to take this opportunity to recognize the generous contributions of our Supporters.
+Please allow us to take this opportunity to recognize the generous contributions of our supporters, facilitators, and facilities.
 For it is truly their trust in our vision and mission that we are able to do All It Takes to make a difference in lives, communities and futures.
 So with that a heart felt thank you to the following: